Dick Cheney: Aftermath

-Cheney regarded the Gulf War as an example of the kind of regional problem the United States was likely to continue to face in the future.
+Cheney regarded the Gulf War as an example of the kind of regional problem the United States was likely to continue to face in the future:

 We're always going to have to be involved [in the Middle East].
 Maybe it's part of our national character, you know we like to have these problems nice and neatly wrapped up, put a ribbon around it.
 You deploy a force, you win the war and the problem goes away.
 But it doesn't work that way in the Middle East.
 It never has, and isn't likely to in my lifetime.

-Private sector career
+Private-sector career

-Between 1987 and 1989, during his last term in Congress, Cheney served on the board of the Council on Foreign Relations foreign policy organization.
+Between 1987 and 1989, during his last term in Congress, Cheney was on the board of the Council on Foreign Relations foreign policy organization.

 With the inauguration of the new Democratic administration under President Bill Clinton in January 1993, Cheney joined the American Enterprise Institute.
 He also served a second term as a Council on Foreign Relations director from 1993 to 1995.

-From October 1, 1995 to July 25, 2000, he served as chairman of the board and chief executive officer of Halliburton, a Fortune 500 company.
-Cheney resigned as CEO on the same day he was announced as George Bush's vice presidential pick in the 2000 election.
+From October 1, 1995 to July 25, 2000, he was chairman of the board and chief executive officer of Halliburton, a Fortune 500 company.
+Cheney resigned as CEO on the same day he was announced as George Bush's vice-presidential pick in the 2000 election.

 Cheney's record as CEO was subject to some dispute among Wall Street analysts.
 A 1998 merger between Halliburton and Dresser Industries attracted the criticism of some Dresser executives for Halliburton's lack of accounting transparency.
 Halliburton shareholders pursued a class-action lawsuit alleging that the corporation artificially inflated its stock price during this period, though Cheney was not named as an individual defendant in the suit.
 In June 2011, the United States Supreme Court reversed a lower court ruling and allowed the case to continue in litigation.
 Cheney was named in a December 2010 corruption complaint filed by the Nigerian government against Halliburton, which the company settled for $250 million.